suzanamelomoraes/notepad/README.md

 # Notepad

-Notepad App is a simple list of notes you can select and simple form that can be used for creating new notes or editing existing ones.
+- In progress

----
+Notepad App is a simple list of notes built using React Hooks to practice CRUD (Create, Read, Update, Delete) principles and routing in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).